RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

         - local government.
   - concurrent powers.
     - All parliaments have jurisdiction
-    - Section 51 of the Australian Constitution sets out 40 concurrent ˜heads of power”
+    - Section 51 of the Australian Constitution sets out 40 concurrent ˜heads of power"
       - Section109of the Australian Constitution states that: When a law of a State is inconsistent with a law of the Commonwealth, the latter shall prevail, and the former shall, to the extent of the inconsistency, be invalid
       - Wallis v Downard-Pickford (North Queensland)Pty Ltd (1994)179 CLR 388
       - Koowarta v Bjelke-Petersen (1982)153 CLR 168
       - Commonwealth v Tasmania (1983)158 CLR 1
     - Can interpret s 51 strictly as well
       - New South Wales v Commonwealth (1990)169 CLR 482
-    -  “centralization” of legislative power
+    -  "centralization" of legislative power
-      - Shifting of the ‘federal balance’ in favor of Commonwealth
+      - Shifting of the 'federal balance' in favor of Commonwealth
       - Tied grants
         - Common core, government overreach, dangling money so states obey
   - No bill of rights in constitution